hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine_scale_set.html.markdown

 * `user_data` - (Optional) The Base64-Encoded User Data which should be used for this Virtual Machine Scale Set.

-* `vtpm_enabled` - (Optional) Specifies if vTPM (Virtual Trusted Plaform Module) and Trusted Launch is enabled for the Virtual Machine.
+* `vtpm_enabled` - (Optional) Specifies if vTPM (Virtual Trusted Platform Module) and Trusted Launch is enabled for the Virtual Machine.
 Changing this forces a new resource to be created.

 * `winrm_listener` - (Optional) One or more `winrm_listener` blocks as defined below.